NAEP-AS-Challenge/math-prediction/readme.md

 ### Predicted Score Data Format and Upload Process

 To submit your predicted scores, please use the following format to modify the test dataset provided for each item.
+A sample file format is provided [here](resources/example_submission_format_2.csv).

 1. Delete all columns except for "student_id"